pcurry/gaia/README.md

 ## File: not_in_Gaia_DR3.csv ##

-contains 142 stars formatted for ingest into panda dataframe by Gaia_Query.py
+contains 141 stars formatted for ingest into panda dataframe by Gaia_Query.py

 specifically: stars with Bayer and/or Flamsteed Designations but no matching entries in DR3 (based on queries made in SIMBAD and cross-checking to remove cases where binary systems had separate entries in Gaia DR3 and/or DR2)

 mostly these are stars which are too bright for Gaia / saturated the detector, while some (~40) appear in DR1 and/or DR2 but not DR3

+exception: currently does not include Sol (a G2V star at X=0, Y=0, Z=0 which would be split between 8 sectors in this coordinate system)

-minor exception: Procyon B - dim white dwarf which was not in any Gaia dataset (presumably due to proximity to the bright star Procyon A)
+exception: includes Procyon B - dim white dwarf which was not in any Gaia dataset (presumably due to proximity to the bright star Procyon A)

 includes parallax, gal-lon, gal-lat, parallax and spectral type from SIMBAD